-- (1) The internal processes for responding to a cybersecurity event; - (2) The goals of the incident response plan; - (3) The definition of clear roles, responsibilities and levels of decision-making authority; - (4) External and internal communications and information sharing; - (5) Identification of requirements for the remediation of any identified weaknesses in Information systems and associated controls; - (6) Documentation and reporting regarding cybersecurity events and related incident response activities; and - (7) The evaluation and revision as necessary of the incident response plan following a cybersecurity event. - (j) Each gaming entity licensee shall notify the department immediately, but in no event later than seventy-two hours, from a determination that a cybersecurity event has occurred that is either of the following: - (1) A cybersecurity event impacting the gaming entity licensee of which notice is required to be provided to any government body, self-regulatory agency or any other supervisory body; or - (2) A cybersecurity event that has a reasonable likelihood of materially harming any material part of the normal operation or operations of the gaming entity licensee.
+- (1) -Tthe internal processes for responding to a cybersecurity event; - (2) -Tthe goals of the incident response plan; - (3) The definition of clear roles, responsibilities and levels of decision-making authority; - (4) Eexternal and internal communications and information sharing; - (5) Lidentification of requirements for the remediation of any identified weaknesses in Linformation systems and associated controls; - (6) Ddocumentation and reporting regarding cybersecurity events and related incident response activities; and - (7) Tthe evaluation and revision as necessary of the incident response plan following a cybersecurity event. - (j) Each gaming entity licensee shall notify the department immediately, but in no event later than 72 seventy-two hours, from a determination that a cybersecurity event has occurred that is either of the following: - (1) A ceybersecurity events impacting the gaming entity licensee of which notice is required to be provided to any government body, self-regulatory agency or any other supervisory body; or - (2) Cybersecurity events that have A cybersecurity event that has a reasonable likelihood of materially harming any material part of the normal operation(s)operation or operations of the gaming entity licensee.

-Sec.
-12-865-34.
-Voiding and Cancelling Wagers
+(NEW) Section.
+12-XXX865-34 Voiding and Cancelling Wagers

-- (a) For the purpose of this section a voided wager and a cancelled wager shall have the same meaning. - (b) Void notifications from an online gaming operator for the following instances shall be documented in a change log to be submitted to the department weekly, or at such longer interval as deemed appropriate by the department: - (1) A change in the venue where a sporting event was scheduled to be held occurs after a patron has placed a wager; - (2) Bets received on sporting event players that take no part in the sporting event; - (3) Bets received for an act, or set of acts, to be performed during a sporting event when such act or acts does not occur, for example punt return yardage but no punts occur and zero was not an available wager amount; - (4) Bets received on a sporting event that is cancelled or delayed for more than twenty-four hours beyond the originally scheduled start time of the sporting event; - (5) Bets received on whether a team will qualify to participate in post-season competitions when the number of teams allowed to participate in the post-season changes after a patron has placed a wager;
+- (a) For the purpose of this section a voided wager and a cancelled wager shall have the same meaning. - (b) Void notifications from an online gaming operator for the following instances shall be documented in a change log to be submitted to the department weekly, or at such longer interval as deemed appropriate by the department: - (1) A change in the venue where a sporting event was scheduled to be held occurs after a patron has placed a wager; - (2) Bets received on sporting event players that take no part in the sporting event; - (3) Bets received for an act, or set of acts, to be performed during a sporting event when such act(s)act or acts does not occur, for example punt return yardage but no punts occur and zero was not an available wager amount; - (4) Bets received on a sporting event that is cancelled or delayed for more than 24-twenty-four hours beyond the originally scheduled start time of the sporting event; - (5) Bets received on whether a team will qualify to participate in post-season competitions when the number of teams allowed to participate in the post-season changes after a patron has placed a wager; - (6) Changes to the format or number of participants scheduled to participate in a particular phase of a sporting event or that particular phase is not played at all; and - (7) When a patron requests a wager be cancelled or modified prior to the commencement of the sporting event due to an error in communicating the type, amount or parameters of the